open-pioneer/trails-starter/docs/dev/Guide.md

 See the package documentation of `@open-pioneer/application-events` for more details.

+### Services and References

+> NOTE: Only referenced services will be constructed.
+If you do not provide any interfaces, or if you are never referenced (either by the UI or by another service), your service will not be started.

+TODO: More content

 ## Known Issues

 ### Hot reloading with \[jt\]sx-Files and side effects